Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 	renderer.begin(r.x, r.y, r.w, r.h);
 	...

-Applications written to work with a single display controlled be able to safely ignore `adaptInvalid` by applying its constraints themselves.
+Applications written to work with a single display controller should be able to safely ignore `adaptInvalid` by applying its constraints themselves.
 Code written to work with more than a single display controller will likely need to use `adaptInvalid` for reliable updates to subsections of the display.

 The Piu user interface framework calls `adaptInvalid` when necessary, so application scripts don't need to call it directly.

 ## Pixel format conversion

 Commodetto provides a pixel format conversion capability intended primarily for use in tools that process images running on a computer.
 They are used, for example, by the `image2cs` and `png2bmp` tools in the Moddable SDK.
-The converters are small and efficient, and so may also be use in deployments to microcontrollers.
+The converters are small and efficient, and so may also be used in deployments to microcontrollers.

 ### Convert class